menandmice/micetro_docs/guides/implementation/dns_agents_windows.rst

     DNSServerAddress = 192.0.2.1

-Save the file, and then restart the Micetro DNS Agent using :menuselection:`Administrative Tools --> Services` in Windows.
+Save the file, and then restart the Micetro DNS Agent using :menuselection:`Administrative Tools --> Services` on Windows.
 Then, restart Micetro Central so that it can cache the zone's contents.

 .. note::
     For Active Directory (AD)-integrated zones, other domain controllers running Microsoft DNS do not need to get zone transfers.
 This is because the zone data is replicated through LDAP, rather than through zone transfers.
 Thus, for an AD-integrated zone, the zone transfer restriction list might only need the server's own address.